UW-Macrostrat/macrostrat/services/column-footprint-editor/README.md

 # Topology Editing

+## NOTE: This now depends upon a microservice in [this](https://github.com/UW-Macrostrat/column-builder/tree/develop) repository.
+It will no longer run independently.

 ### Introduction:

 Column-Topology is an application that is aimed at editing GeoJSON polygons **_while_** keeping topology.
 This application is being developed under the [UW-Macrostrat](https://macrostrat.org/) lab group.